AhmedAlfahdi/Mech.Eng.Hub/README.md

 [^3]:  Lyx is the GUI for LaTex distribution (e.g. MikTex, TexLive, etc.) if you wish to deal with WYSIWYG editor.
 [^4]:  Although I'm a big advocate for Linux OS (i.e Arch, Debian), the learning curve is steep and it's not for everyone.
 WSL is a good alternative for those who wish to use Linux commands on Windows OS.
+[^5]: Vim keybindings provide a more efficient way to navigate and edit text.
+It's a good skill to have if you're going to be working with code or text a lot.
 ## Roadmap [↫](#table-of-contents)

 This roadmap is a general guidance for those who wish to review the material in a structured manner.
 It is not a strict guideline and can be modified to suit your needs.